A compiled and categorised list of Cover4Cycles most frequently asked questions

 If you secure your bicycle away from home, then your bike must be secured to an immovable object with an approved lock through the bike frame to ensure that theft and accidental or malicious damage is covered.
 You must not leave your bike unattended for more than 24 hours and you must also supply evidence of force or violence used to access or take your bicycle.

-If you keep your bike on or in a vehicle, then the vehicle must firstly be insured and road legal.
-It must then be locked and fitted with an alarm and an immobiliser.
-If you leave your bike in or locked onto the vehicle between 9pm and 6am then your vehicle must be fitted with one of the following:
+If you keep your bike in a vehicle, then the vehicle must firstly be insured and road legal.
+It must then be securely locked.
+All security devices must be working and activated:

 If you store your bike in a vehicle, then it must be out of sight where possible.